sf105/sttp-book/chapters/getting-started/test-automation.md

 # Software testing automation (with JUnit)

 Before we dive into the different testing techniques, let us first get used to software testing automation frameworks.
-In this book, we will use JUnit, as all the code we use as examples are written in Java.
+In this book, we will use JUnit, as all our code examples are written in Java.
 If you are using a different programming language in your daily work, note that testing frameworks in other languages offer similar functionalities.

+We will now introduce an example program and then use it to demonstrate how to write JUnit tests.

 > **Requirement: Roman numerals**
 >
 > Implement a program that receives a string as a parameter
 > containing a roman number and then converts it to an integer.
 >
->In roman numerals, letters represent values:
+> In roman numerals, letters represent values:
 >
 > * I = 1
 > * V = 5